SinghSanity/SinghSanity/README.md

 ### Hi there 👋

+## About Me

+I'm Amandeep Singh, but you can call me Deep!
+Welcome to my Github!

+- 🔭 I’m currently working on `school work` and leading a SIG (Special Interest Group) for NJIT's ACM Association
+- 🌱 I’m currently learning `Node.js` and more `React.js`
+- 💻 Favorite Languages / Frameworks
+  - Python
+  - React.js
+- ✔️ Future Goals
+  - [ ] Learn more Frameworks
+  - [ ] Get a job
+  - [ ] Work on a project idea I have

 <!--
 **SinghSanity/SinghSanity** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.